Santiago de Compostela Spain

 The Pilgrimage of Santiago de Compostela

-This movement of people back and forth across Europe was not just for pilgrimages but gave opportunities especially for the poor to travel.
+This movement of people back and forth across Europe was not just for pilgrimages but gave opportunities, especially for the poor, to travel.
 It became an argument for travel which the "owners" or holders of the poor could only control by angering the Church.
-With the end of the crusades, new reasons were needed to just travel and see the world.
+With the end of the crusades, new reasons were needed to travel and see the world.

-This did not mean millions of people were moving but it suggests with the devout, village leaders and youth taking a chance, that the relative isolation of many communities is largely over-rated in history.
-There was a tremendous exchange of ideas, cultures and products, so looking at these events as simple pilgrimages of the devout is to sadly underestimate their impact over time on the linkages within Europe.
+This did not mean millions of people were moving.
+Still, it suggests with the devout village leaders and youth taking a chance that many communities' relative isolation is largely over-rated in history.
+There was a tremendous exchange of ideas, cultures and products, so looking at these events as simple pilgrimages of the devout is to underestimate their impact overtime on the linkages within Europe, sadly.

-This pilgrimage is talked about now for its religious undertones but people telling stories, simple people, young people with a sense of adventure wanting to get out and artisans sharing ideas and techniques, labourers walking on the route with kings and nobles.
-In fact, the spread of Romanesque art was partly attributed to this movement of people from northern France to do a pilgrimage in Santiago.
+This pilgrimage is talked about now for its religious undertones.
+Still, people telling stories, simple people, young people with a sense of adventure wanting to get out and artisans sharing ideas and techniques, labourers walking on the route with kings and nobles.
+In fact, the spread of Romanesque art was partly attributed to people from northern France making a pilgrimage to Santiago.

 This pilgrimage may have had a much more significant impact on life in Europe than we give it credit.

-The "Camino", or more completely the Camino de Santiago de Compostella is not just a story of legends and history.
+The "Camino," or more completely the Camino de Santiago de Compostella, is not just a story of legends and history.
 It is alive and well today.
 People plan summer visits around it.
-Hikers looking for new adventure in Europe seek it out.
-If it is history, then it is living history and those with a spirit can become Camino Adventurers still.
+Hikers looking for a new adventure in Europe seek it out.
+If it is history, then it is living history, and those with a spirit can become Camino Adventurers still.

 © 2018 Mary Norton